Integrative Learning Experiences

 The culminating experience for Master of Public Health (MPH) students is known as the Integrative Learning Experience (ILE).
 The ILE integrates public health academic studies with public health practice skills.

-Completed throughout the second academic year of the program, students gain public health practice experience relevant to their concentration/major.
+Completed in the final year of the program, students gain public health practice experience relevant to their chosen concentration/major.

-Dornsife students gain practical skills and career experience at some of the leading public health organizations in the Philadelphia region.
-Others work closely with Dornsife faculty.
+Dornsife students gain practical skills and career experience at some of the leading public health organizations in the Philadelphia region, while others work closely with Dornsife faculty mentors and course instructors.

 See examples of recent student experiences

 How are the APE and ILE similar/different?

 The Applied Practical Experience (APE) is usually community-based and offers an opportunity for students to have experiences where skills learned in the classroom are applied to real-world situations.
 In some concentrations the APE and ILE are both an internship with a community partner; however, in the other concentrations there is a greater difference between the two experiences.